 Full-frame cameras are at the top of the camera heap for both still photography and video.
-Cameras like the Canon 5D Mark IV and Nikon D850 shoot superb video: they have excellent low light performance, highly advanced autofocus, a wide variety of frame rates, a ton of manual controls, excellent audio, and the full range of outputs.
+Cameras like the Canon 5D Mark IV and Nikon D850 shoot superb video: they have excellent low light performance, advanced autofocus, a wide variety of frame rates, a ton of manual controls, excellent audio, and the full range of outputs.
 Canon traditionally has been known for superior video, but Nikon has caught up over the years and the D850 and other offerings can compete with any camera on the market.
 Last but not least, Panasonic has entered the fray with three mirrorless full-frame models including the video-centric S1H, which is very exciting news for serious cinematographers.

 The relatively recent emergence of 4K video resolution in full-frame cameras is again changing the status quo.
-Sony first offered 4K with the mirrorless a7S, a video-centric camera with only 12.2 megapixels for stills, but later added the technology to models like the a7R II, a7 III, and a99 II.
-Leica's new SL also offers 4K, and the new-for-2020 SL2 is a notable standout at 5K.
-From Canon, the EOS R, 5D Mark IV, and 1D X Mark II shoot 4K video, and for Nikon it's the Z6, Z7, D850, and D5.
-4K isn't offered on every new full-frame camera (the Canon 6D Mark II, for example), but in 2018 it's the norm on mid-range and high-end cameras.
+Sony first offered 4K with the mirrorless a7S, a video-centric camera with only 12.2 megapixels for stills, but later added the technology to models like the a7R III and a99 II.
+Leica's SL also offers 4K, and the new-for-2020 SL2 is a notable standout at 5K.
+From Canon, the EOS R and RP, 5D Mark IV, and 1D X Mark III shoot 4K video, and for Nikon it's the Z6, Z7, D850, D780, and D6.
+4K isn't offered on every new full-frame camera (the Canon 6D Mark II, for example), but in 2020 it's the norm on mid-range and high-end cameras.